stuartthomas25/honors-thesis/notes/notes.md

     - Look at Schaich's calculations
     - Note: No true phase transition in finite system since phase transitions are defined by correlation lengths going to infinity

+## Monday, July 20

+- Remarks on critical point graph
+    - I should be averaging the measurements from run.
+    - Probably will need many more measurements.
+    - Spend more time thermalizing
+    - Calculate autocorrelation time, use to determine the `record_rate`
+    - Production quality: try 10,000 sweeps, with 1000 thermalization
+    - Run with slightly larger lattice to verify critical point

+- Todo:
+    - Flow time dependence (with action)
+    - Average all measurements (incorporate this into `recorder.py`)
+        - Plot mean and standard error as error bars
+    - Autocorrelation times using Gamma analysis
+        - Paper has Mathematica notebook link, though it may be broken.
+    - Double check that large lattice volumes show correct critical mass.

 \newpage